 How big is the bassinet on a plane?

 Bassinet sizes vary from airline to airline due to varying requirements on the weight, length and age of baby to use the bassinet after take-off.
 It is therefore useful to know these bassinet weight limits and other requirements before you book your flight to see if you can use the airplane bassinet.
-We have you covered with over 60 airlines details!
+We have you covered with over 60 airlines bassinet details in our chart!

-However, if you are flying with a budget or low cost carrier, then even if it’s a long-haul flight, (eg TUI ) bassinets are not provided.
+However, if you are flying with a budget or low cost carrier, then even if it’s a long-haul flight, (eg TUI, Norse) bassinets are not provided.

 Each airline has different policies on the age or weight of the baby permitted in the bassinet and procedures on how to request an airplane baby bed.
 If you have a young baby, it is these kind of facilities for infants on flights which may make you choose one airline over another.